 The defendant-case, which is the standard unit of observation in all SAFs, is a combination of a defendant, which may be either a person or a corporation, and a matter or case.
 For example, if a single defendant is involved in three different criminal cases during a specified fiscal year, he or she appears three times (i.e., as three records) in a SAF.
 Similarly, if a single criminal case involves five defendantsfor example, a corporation and four personsthat case appears five times (i.e., as five records) in a SAF.
 The unit of observation for incarceration or community supervisionprobation, parole, or supervised releaseis an offender entering custody or supervision (in an incoming cohort) or an offender leaving custody or supervision (in a terminating cohort).
-For example, an offender convicted in two concurrent cases and committed once to the custody of the Bureau of Prisons (BOP) in a specified fiscal year appears in the SAF as one admission to a term of incarceration (i.e., as one record in the incoming BOP SAF).
+For example, an offender convicted in two concurrent cases and committed once to the custody of the Federal Bureau of Prisons (BOP) in a specified fiscal year appears in the SAF as one admission to a term of incarceration (i.e., as one record in the incoming BOP SAF).
 An offender who terminates probation twice in a fiscal year, such as with a violation and again after reinstatement, appears as two terminations of probation.

 The following table summarizes the data available from the FJSP.

 |Prosecution||Executive Office for U.S. Attorneys (EOUSA)||Incoming Matters||1998-2016||n/a||1994-2016||1994-2016|

 |Charges in Terminated Cases||n/a||n/a||1994-2016||1994-2016|